 A terrace facing the South China Sea, just in front of the temple.
-You can admire both the spectacular 108-meter high Guanyin statue, the vast seascape of China, and the overall architecture of the Nanshan Temple.
+You can admire the spectacular 108-meter-high Guanyin statue, the vast seascape of China, and the overall architecture of the Nanshan Temple.

 Related reading: “A Tourist’s Guide to Accessing the Internet in China“

-The caves now is a home of various Chinese arts from various periods, especially from the time of Northern Wei and Tang Dynasties (316-907).
+The caves now are home to various Chinese arts from various periods, especially from the time of the Northern Wei and Tang Dynasties (316-907).